Frequently Asked Questions

 Q: What if I am self-employed, work part-time, or only work seasonally?
 Can Payment Security still benefit me?

 A: Yes, you would still be eligible for up to 6 months of minimum monthly payment cancellations.
 But you will not be eligible for full balance cancellation.

-A: After 90 days of involuntary unemployment or leave of absence, Card Security will cancel the full balance on your account (up to $10,000) if you were to become unemployed or take a leave of absence.
+A: After 90 days of involuntary unemployment or leave of absence, Payment Security will cancel the full balance on your account (up to $10,000) if you were to become unemployed or take a leave of absence.

 Q: If tomorrow I become unemployed or take a leave of absence, would I be eligible for a benefit under Payment Security?